Timothy Kim is an associate in the Labor and Employment Practice Group in the firm's Los Angeles office.

 Areas of Practice

-Timothy specializes in advising and defending employers in nearly all aspects of labor and employment law.
-A significant portion of his practice is devoted to defending employers in complex class action litigation or representing employers in union-related matters.
-In addition, Timothy enjoys developing unique solutions for his employer-clients to limit litigation exposure without undermining business interests.
+Timothy specializes in advising and defending employers in labor and employment law matters and issues.
+A significant portion of his practice is devoted to defending employers in complex class action litigation and representing employers in union-related matters.
+In addition, he enjoys developing unique solutions for his employer-clients to limit litigation exposure without undermining business interests.

 Labor and Employment Law Blog Posts